-- The flu shot does not contain the flu viruses that are currently spreading.
+- The flu shot vaccine does not match all the flu viruses that are currently spreading.

 Yes, the flu shot is both safe and effective.
 Most people have no serious side effects or allergic reaction to it.

 Some people may have redness or swelling on their arm where the shot was given.
-A very small number of people may get minor body aches, headache, or a low-grade fever that lasts a day or two.
+A very small number of people may get minor body aches, a headache, or a low fever that lasts a day or two.

-The Institute of Medicine reviewed more than 1,000 research articles and concluded that few health problems are associated with vaccines.
+The Health and Medicine Division (formally known as the Institute of Medicine) of the National Academy of Sciences, Engineering, and Medicine reviewed more than 1,000 research articles and concluded that few health problems are associated with vaccines.
 Learn more about these findings.

 Take these simple precautions: